TrafficSignals-ai/common-open/Readme.md

 # Common Library for Open Source

 This library contains source code which is derived directly from open source software.
 Note, these instructions are for Ubuntu 20.04 LTS, other platforms may vary.
+It is also assumed gcc, g++ and cmake, pkconfig and other common development environment requirements are present.

 ## Pre-requisites